Having more fun than a human being should be allowed to have, Rush Limbaugh doing what I was born to do.

 This is actually on American television.

-You know, you know, this is we had it was about this time yesterday that we had that audio of uh poor old Harry Smith having his colonoscopy, and Katie Couric sitting there saying, Hey, I'm in a splash zone here, Harry.
+You know, this is, we had, it was about this time yesterday that we had that audio of poor old Harry Smith having his colonoscopy.

 And the doctor said, I'm sorry about that.

-She says a splash zone.
+She's in a splash zone.

 Are you gay?

-Uh, with with uh me supposedly being insensitive by saying Patterson gets to be a massa.
+So now we got Maude Behar with me supposedly being insensitive by saying Patterson gets to be a Massa.

-Patterson does not get to choose the replacement, but you gotta understand something out here, Ron.
+Patterson does not get to choose the replacement.

 David Patterson is being forced out of the governor's office in New York by a bunch of Democrats, and he's black.

-So here you've got Carl McCall, they wouldn't let this guy run for office black for governor.
+They wouldn't let this guy run for office, black for governor.

-They don't want Harold Ford, a black guy running for the Senate in New York, and they're trying to force another black guy.
+They don't want Harold Ford, a black guy, running for the Senate in New York, and they're trying to force another black guy.

 So forth.

-So at the same time, she's trying to take a word name and make a racial slur out of it.
+At the same time, she's trying to take a word name and make a racial slur out of it.

 Well, the guy's name is Massa.

-And I'm simply saying for once now, Patterson in the middle of all this gets to be the boss while they're trying to force him out.
+And I'm simply saying, for once now, Patterson in the middle of all this gets to be the boss while they're trying to force him out.

 And I didn't create the term Barack the Magic Negro, as you yourself, Ron, testified.

-Maud Behar and uh Jesse the Body.
+It continued, by the way, Maude Behar and Jesse the Body.

 But Rush Limbaugh gets a pass.